 How do we practically apply this to pavement design in New Zealand?

 The CAPLab2020 pavement design tool uses the AustRoads design charts as the basis of the unstabilised section, then incorporates the specific benefit of the Tenax 3DT geogrids as a layer coefficient ratio derived from full scale testing on the specific geogrid being used and outputs a geosynthetic stabilised pavement thickness to compare with the unstabilised section.

 Due to the impressive performance of the Tenax 3DT grids, in most cases this will show a greater reduction than the 30% allowed for in the NZTA guidance.
 Therefore, the CAPLab pavement design tool will also give another option of a pavement that is constrained to the maximum reduction suggested by NZTA.
 In this situation the pavement section, which is deeper than the fully optimised section, will have substantial built in resilience.

 Call us on 0800 247 839 or email us firstname.lastname@example.org for assistance with your next pavement design.
-CAPLab2020 is currently being used in house by the Cirtex design team and will shortly be released as an online tool for direct use by pavement designers.
+CAPLab2020 is currently being used in-house by the Cirtex design team and now available to users who have registered for the Cirtex Hub.
+Register here.